edwinsteele/wordspeak.org/posts/wordspeak-site-performance-improvements.rst

 `Content Delivery Networks <http://en.wikipedia.org/wiki/Content_delivery_network>`_ (CDNs) can reduce page load time under some circumstances, so I experimented with transferring (`JQuery <http://jquery.com>`_ and `Twitter Bootstrap <http://getbootstrap.com>`_) from CDNs but I observed better performance by self-hosting.
 I expect this was for a few reasons:

 #.
 Obtaining JQuery and Bootstrap from the CDNs added two DNS lookups and three requests to the page load if the CDN files weren't in cache.
-The non-CDN setup had these libraries incorporated into the single CSS and JavaScript file that was produced by webassetss so these lookups and requests weren't necessary, even though webassets-generated files were larger.
+The non-CDN setup had these libraries incorporated into the single CSS and JavaScript file that was produced by webassets so these lookups and requests weren't necessary, even though webassets-generated files were larger.
 #.
 The Bootstrap CDN didn't compress content (yes, I double-checked.
 No, I don't understand why they wouldn't!)
 #. mincss meant that I didn't need to transfer most of the bootstrap CSS file anyway, so my Bootstrap was slimmer than the CDN Bootstrap.